-However, we know very little about the impact of neuromuscular diseases on the education and employment of patients and carers.
-These aspects can have a significant impact on quality of life and could play a role in the assessment of access to treatment and HTA requirements, if and when treatment becomes available.
-We therefore need a better understanding of the psychosocial impact of the disease on patients and their families and caregivers.
+However, very little is known about the impact of neuromuscular diseases on the education and employment opportunities of both patients and their caregivers, and this can have a significant impact on their quality of life and their access to potential treatments in the future.

-Information provided directly by patients and their caregivers will allow us to understand the impact of rare neuromuscular diseases on employment and educational opportunities for patients and families living with a rare neuromuscular disease.
+Information provided directly by patients and their caregivers will allow us to understand the impact of rare neuromuscular diseases on the employment opportunities and the education of these patients and their families.

-- Questionnaires designed by the John Walton Muscular Dystrophy Research Centre at Newcastle University, UK and the World Duchenne Organization.
+- Questionnaires developed and designed by the John Walton Muscular Dystrophy Research Centre at Newcastle University (UK) and the World Duchenne Organization.

-- Analysis of the data to understand the impact of neuromuscular diseases on the education and employment opportunities for patients and their families.
+- Analysis of the data to understand the impact of neuromuscular diseases on the education and employment opportunities of patients and their families.

 Research is the heart of Share4Rare.
 By working together we can help to advance the research efforts in rare diseases.
-That's why we need you: join the community and participate in research!
+This is why we need you.
+Join the community and participate in research!